 You’ll have six months to use your mark in commerce.
 Once you use your mark (i.e. you sell a product or service the mark with a proof of purchase), you must file a Statement of Use (SOU).
 If you need more time, you can file for a six-month extension (added fee).

 There are several online legal services vying for your hard earned dollars that are more than happy to help you file your trademark registration.
 We compare them here.

 One of the primary benefits to registering online is the time and hassle it will save you down the road.
 Not only because the process is lengthy but there are many potential legal pitfalls if you don’t do an extensive search.
 Online services can track and remind you of trademark renewals, which happen at the 5 year and 10 year marks, automatically.

 It’s important to keep your name, email, and address up to date on your registration so you’re informed of a timely matter of renewals and other actions.

-There’s legal services for which a local attorney makes more sense than an online service, but for TM registration, an online service can do the job well (that’s how we registered We Rock Your Web® in case you were wondering).
+There are legal services for which a local attorney makes more sense than an online service, but for TM registration, an online service can do the job well.

 Pro Tip: you can save money by conducting this search yourself on TESS (the USPTO’s online trademark database search engine).
 You’ll want to conduct a “Basic Word Mark Search” of “Live” records and hit “Submit Query” as illustrated in the graphic below.
 Be very thorough – if your submitted mark is “confusingly similar” to existing marks your application may get turned down and you won’t get a refund of your filing fee.
 When in doubt, considering opting for an attorney or online service to help you conduct the search.